 • permanent brain damage

 Between 2008 and 2012, all Australian states experienced their largest pertussis epidemic.
-The highest rates of disease were in infants less than 6 months and children 5-9 years of age.
+The highest rates of disease were in infants less than 6 months and children 5-9 years of age.2

-In 2016, children under 15 years of age accounted for 52% of the pertussis notifications.
+In 2018, children under 15 years of age accounted for 47% of the pertussis notifications.6

-Outbreaks occur every 3-4 years but with reduced morbidity and mortality in vaccinated individuals.
+Outbreaks occur every 3-4 years but with reduced morbidity and mortality in vaccinated individuals.7

-A 3-dose primary series of immunisation with DTPa vaccine at 2, 4 and 6 months of age results in 84% protective efficacy against severe disease.
+A 3-dose primary series of immunisation with DTPa vaccine at 2, 4 and 6 months of age results in 84% protective efficacy against severe disease.8

 Immunity to pertussis wanes over time.
-Effectiveness of 3 doses of DTPa vaccine declined progressively from 2 years of age to less than 50% by 4 years of age.
+Effectiveness of 3 doses of DTPa vaccine declined progressively from 2 years of age to less than 50% by 4 years of age.9

-A large trial in adolescents and adults demonstrated overall vaccine efficacy against confirmed pertussis of 92% within 2.5 years of vaccination.
+A large trial in adolescents and adults demonstrated overall vaccine efficacy against confirmed pertussis of 92% within 2.5 years of vaccination.10

 Infants and children

-Free pertussis vaccine is available under the National Immunisation Program as follows:
+Free pertussis vaccine is available under the National Immunisation Program as follows2,11:

 [i] First dose can be given as early as 6 weeks of age

 [ii] DTPa = Diphtheria tetanus and acellular pertussis-containing vaccines, which are used in children < 10 years of age.
-There are seven formulations: Infanrix (DTPa), Infanrix hexa (DTPa-hepB-IPV-Hib), Hexaxim (DTPa-hepB IPV-Hib), Infanrix IPV (DTPa-IPV), Pediacel (DTPa-IPV-Hib), Quadracel (DTPa-IPV) and Tripacel (DTPa)
+There are six formulations: Infanrix (DTPa), Infanrix hexa (DTPa-hepB-IPV-Hib), Hexaxim (DTPa-hepB IPV-Hib), Infanrix IPV (DTPa-IPV), Quadracel (DTPa-IPV) and Tripacel (DTPa)

-[iii] dTpa signifies formulations that contain substantially lesser amounts of diphtheria toxoid and pertussis antigens than child (DTPa-containing) formulations. dTpa vaccines are usually used in adolescents and adults.
-There are four formulations: Boostrix (dTpa), Boostrix-IPV (dTpa-IPV), Adacel (dTpa) and Adacel Polio (dTPa-IPV)
+[iii] dTpa signifies formulations that contain substantially lesser amounts of diphtheria toxoid and pertussis antigens than child (DTPa-containing) formulations. dTpa vaccines are used in adolescents and adults.
+There are four formulations: Boostrix (dTpa), Boostrix-IPV (dTpa-IPV), Adacel (dTpa) and Adacel Polio (dTpa-IPV)

 dTpa is recommended for any adult who wishes to reduce the likelihood of becoming ill with pertussis, but particularly important for special risk groups.3 Vaccination for adults is not funded under NIP, apart from pregnant women (see below).

 Special Risk Groups

-Pregnant women (vaccine free under state and territory initiatives) and people in contact with infants (not funded under NIP for these individuals).
+Pregnant women (now free on NIP)11 and people in contact with infants (not funded under NIP for these individuals).